Getting Ready to Go

 You may wish to carry a cell phone while traveling overseas.
 Check with your cell phone provider if your phone will work in the destination(s) you are visiting.
 Vietnam service is dominated by the GSM technology standard.
 With GSM, you can often choose to have your phone unlocked and then add a local SIM card for lower fees.
-If you can access the Internet as you travel, you can take advantage of email or a Skype Internet telephone (VOIP) account for the best value.
+It’s easy and cheap to buy data SIM card, 4G LTE speed or rent pocket wifi on the go as you travel Vietnam, you can take advantage of email or a Skype Internet telephone (VOIP) account for the best value.
 Alternatively, you may investigate renting a cell phone before you leave or buying an inexpensive phone locally.

 When making a call to a country abroad, you may also use a prepaid calling card; normally, the only additional charge (besides the prepaid long distance charges) is a local fee of a few cents and possibly a connection fee if you are using your card at your hotel.
 It is best to check with the hotel’s reception desk prior to making phone calls to avoid unexpected charges.

 Making a phone call from one country to another

 When dialing a number from one country to another, you should proceed as follows: dial your country’s Exit Code + destination Country Code + Phone Number.

 For most countries, the exit code is 00.
 Exceptions include the USA and Canada (011), Hong Kong and Cambodia (001), Australia (0011), and Russia (8 Pause 10*).
 If the international number you wish to call starts with a 0 (zero), you must drop this starting digit when dialing the number.